developingAlex/photovow/README.md

 # PhotoVow
+## Description
-## Description - Problem statement
+### Problem statement
 When wedding planners organise weddings, one of the most crucial resources to arrange is a photographer for the event.
 There are commercial photographers established within the wedding industry but they are in high demand and command high prices.<br><br>
-Competent hobbyist and enthusiast photographers motivated to work the occasional wedding in their spare time may not have the time to invest in the establishment of a full-time business and associated costs such as business websites and marketing.<br><br>
+Competent hobbyist and enthusiast photographers motivated to work the occasional wedding in their spare time may not have the time to invest in the establishment of a full-time business and associated costs such as business websites and marketing.
+### Solution
-This site would give such photographers a platform to be exposed to the available wedding work and also to showcase their talent, allowing them to earn money from the skills they possess.<br><br>
+Make a 2-sided marketplace that would give such photographers a platform to be exposed to the available wedding work and also to showcase their talent, allowing them to earn money from the skills they possess.<br><br>
-The benefits for the wedding planner is the advertising of their wedding to a community of photographers who can apply and name their price, the wedding planner can then choose the right photographer for them given desired level of skill and budget.
+The benefits for the wedding planner is the advertising of their wedding to a community of photographers who can apply and name their price, the wedding planner can then choose the right photographer for them, given the desired level of skill and budget.

 ## Employed technologies
 - Trello.com (Project planning, user stories, todo list, issue tracking)